Skip Navigation

-We work with city and state health departments, community partners, and Boston-based coalitions to assess and monitor the needs of local residents with respect to cancer control.
+We work with city and state health departments, community partners, and Boston-based coalitions to assess and monitor the needs of local residents with respect to cancer management.
+We aim to serve as a bridge between evidence-based and sustainable outreach programs, and community organizations.

 Determination of Need Community Health Initiative Funding

 Dana-Farber has released the first round of funding for its Request for Proposals (RFP) funding opportunity aimed at ensuring all residents, particularly those impacted by cancer and other chronic conditions, have access to coordinated and equitable health and support services.
-Through this funding opportunity, up to $4 million will be awarded to community organizations in Greater Boston over the next four years to support initiatives that address root causes of health inequities and support needs across the cancer spectrum.
+Through this funding opportunity, up to $4 million will be awarded to community organizations in Greater Boston between 2021 and 2025 to support initiatives that address root causes of health inequities and support needs across the cancer spectrum.

 Mammography Van